What's the difference between a psychologist, clinical psychologist, psychiatrist, counsellor and psychotherapist?

 How do the sessions work?

-Each individual session is one hour long.
+Each individual session is 50 mins in duration.
 Couples sessions are also one hour long.
 It is important that you arrive on time for your appointment, as Treat Yourself Well Sydney is unable to extend sessions past the pre-booked hour.
 You will be in session for 50-55 minutes, with the 5-10 minutes given over to payment processing and clinical note taking.

 What happens in therapy?